 Insurance companies often take your premiums but deny claims when it’s time to pay.
 If your claim is denied, you have the right to fight back.
 An experienced denied car insurance claim lawyer in Atlanta can help you pursue the compensation you deserve.

 Since 2003, John Foy has been helping people across Georgia fight for the compensation they are owed.
-Known as The Strong Arm™, he has built a reputation for standing up to insurance companies and handling even the most complex claims.
+Known as The Strong Arm™, he has built a reputation for standing up to insurance companies and handling even the most challenging claims.
 We are also known for providing client-focused care.

 Denied car accident insurance claims can be complicated, involving policy fine print, dispute procedures, and multiple parties.
 We review your policy, gather evidence, and fight to ensure your rights are protected.
 Our focus is on helping you recover the money you are entitled to so you can move forward with confidence.